A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Green has caught a touchdown pass against the Cowboys once, but did not have multiple TDs in that game.
+- Green, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Green's stats vs. Cowboys date back to 2016.

-- The 258.1 passing yards the Cowboys allow per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Cowboys are giving up 258.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- At 1.3 passing TDs allowed per game, the Cowboys defense is ranked sixth in the NFL.
+- The Cowboys' defense is sixth in the NFL, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Colts, Green was targeted three times, totaling 33 yards on one reception (averaging 33 yards per catch).
+- In last week's outing against the Colts, Green was targeted three times, picking up 33 yards on one reception (averaging 33 yards per catch).

-- Green has caught 12 passes on 21 targets for 199 yards, averaging 66.3 yards during his last three games.
+- Green has racked up 199 receiving yards (66.3 per game), hauling in 12 passes on 21 targets over his last three games.

 Green's Arizona Teammates